section-engineering-education/engineering-education/content/articles/planting-timber-logs-the-right-way/index.md

 ### Introduction

-Logging is one of the most important things we use while developing android apps.
+Logging is essential and is of much importance while developing android apps.
 We use logs for almost everything.
 For instance, when debugging if-else conditions and when handling exceptions.
 Yet, as developers, we sometimes use the traditional log classes.
 These tend to be cumbersome and time-consuming.
 Timber, a library developed by `Jake Wharton` has made logging easily attainable and with less code.

 ### What is a Logcat?